Dr Simon Draycott, Chartered Counselling Psychologist

-I provide counselling services to individuals and couples in Central London (Oxford Circus) and South London (Brixton).
+I provide counselling services to individuals and couples via video and in person (in Brighton).

-My default approach is Existential-Phenomenological in nature but I will draw from other models to best the sort of person you are and what you want to look achieve from counselling.
+My default approach is existential in nature but I will draw from other models to best suit who you are and what you want to look achieve from counselling.

-These other therapeutic models include: Cognitive Behavioural Therapy (CBT), Mindfulness, Person-Centred Therapy, Motivational Interviewing and Psychodynamic Therapy.
+These other therapeutic models include: Cognitive Behavioural Therapy (CBT), Mindfulness, Person-Centred Therapy, Motivational Interviewing, Internal Family Systems (IFS) and Psychodynamic Therapy.

 My aim is to help us both better understand your experiences, and to support you to come to terms with who you are and what is going on for you, or to help you make the changes you want to.